 However, for nearly 70 years Deepaduttaramaya was in deterioration when Migettuwatte Sri Gunananda Thera, came to its rescue.
 Many years of colonial rule had destroyed the temple and the bo tree and it was no longer a place of worship.

 The Deepaduttaramaya was given a fresh look and a new life under the leadership of Ven.
-Gunananda Thera and became the front base in battle for the revival of Buddhism in Sri Lanka.
+Gunananda Thero and became the front base in the battle for the revival of Buddhism in Sri Lanka.

 The shrine room was given a new face with a unique decoration in the shape of a ‘thorana’ with the British Royal emblem, which can be found only at Deepaduttaramaya.